 There are a few things you should keep in mind while using portrait mode:

 - Distance: the larger the distance between your model and the background, the better the blurry background will turn out.
 Make sure you get pretty close to the subject with your smartphone camera to create an even better shallow depth of field effect.

 - Background: pick an interesting background.
 You can choose a non-distracting color or pattern that is not bright or distracting in any way.
 Your eyes will draw to the image’s subject, which is very important in portrait photography.

-- Photography gear: to make sure you create crystal clear and sharp portraits, use a tripod and a remote shutter.
+- Photography gear: to create crystal clear and sharp portraits, use a tripod and a remote shutter.
 You can pick my favorite Joby Gorillapod and Remote Shutter up from Amazon for a very reasonable price.

 - Lighting: turn off the automatic built-in flash of your camera phone and never use it again!
 Use natural lights or bring external lighting when the available light source is not sufficient.
 Sometimes portrait mode does not function properly in low-light situations.
 Your phone’s flash usually does not contribute to making a stunning photograph; it can quickly turn your pictures into flat, overly bright, and unappealing results.

 - Editing: after the photo shoot, you should try editing your pictures to create stunning portraits.
 If used correctly, Lightroom and Photoshop for mobile will significantly enhance your images.
 You can even get great results with Snapseed.

 The gear I used for writing this blog can be found on my favorite gear page.